rackerlabs/technical-blog/_posts/2019-09-20-benefits-of-strategic-supply-chain-optimization.md

 Strategic supply chain management and optimization have been a key competitive differentiator for the manufacturing companies for some time.
-These manufacturing companies designed their supply chain not only to find opportunities to reduce spend but also to demand and ensure input quality and timely delivery.
+These manufacturing companies designed their supply chain not only to find opportunities to reduce spending but also to demand and ensure input quality and timely delivery.
 The supply chain is critical for their profitability, and the input quality is directly reflected in the quality of finished products and the willingness of consumers to purchase them.

 In contrast, the service industries are often at a loss in describing the strategic and financial impact of superior supply chain management for their